univention/univention-corporate-server/doc/manual/user-management/udm-blocklists.rst

 Configure block lists
 ---------------------

-You can create, list and remove block list entries in the UMC module *Blocklists*, or through the command line tool :program:`udm blocklists/list`.
+You can create, list, and remove block list entries in the UMC module *Blocklists*, or through the command line tool :program:`udm blocklists/list`.

 On every block list you need to define the following properties:

 Name
-   Provide a human-readable name for the block list for later identification.
+   Provides a human-readable name for the block list for later identification.

 Retention time
    Defines the retention time for entries in this block list.
    The retention time is the time period that needs to expire to automatically remove entries from the block list.
-   Use the following scheme to set the retention time:
    For example ``1m 20d`` which results in one month and twenty days.

 Properties to block
    Defines the UDM modules and their properties that the block list prevents from reuse.

-The following example for :program:`udm blocklists/list` shows how to create a block list.
+The following example for :program:`udm blocklists/list` shows how to create a block list through the command line.
-The block lists prevents the reuse of the UDM property ``mailPrimaryAddress`` for ``users/user`` objects and the UDM property ``mailAddress`` for ``groups/group`` objects.
+The block list prevents the reuse of the UDM property ``mailPrimaryAddress`` for ``users/user`` objects and the UDM property ``mailAddress`` for ``groups/group`` objects.